-- If cooking the chicken on the grill, place the chicken over a low-heat section, cover and let roast for 20 minutes.
-Turn the chicken over, cover and cook for another 15 minutes, until cooked through.
+- If cooking the chicken on the grill, place the chicken over a low-heat section, cover it, and let roast for 20 minutes.
+Turn the chicken over, cover, and cook for another 15 minutes, until cooked through.

 Make the Herbed Yogurt Sauce: